No one should underestimate the effort and energy it has taken for business leaders to manage the challenges faced during the past 8-12 weeks.

 Are we focusing on the right things for our organisation?

 Now is the time to take a step back and consider the strategy.
-When Covid-19 started to hit businesses programmes and projects are likely to have been put on temporary pause or the plug pulled completely.
+When Covid-19 started to hit businesses, programmes and projects were likely to have been put on temporary pause or the plug pulled completely.

 - Does the strategy need to be paused or revised in the short term to reflect the changes brought on by Covid-19?